zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 ### The `run` Method

 This method is a little trickier.
-It will use the other methods we built, our "helper" methods, to actually enact the running of our Jukebox.
+It is where we pull together all of our other methods into a functioning program.

 First, this method should call on the `help` method to show the user the available commands.

-Then, it should `puts` out the prompt: `"Please enter a command:"`.
-It should capture the user's response using `gets.chomp` or `gets.strip`.
+Second, it should `puts` out the prompt: `"Please enter a command:"`.
+Just like `play`, we will need to capture user input using `gets` and [`chomp`][chomp] (or [`strip`][strip], if you prefer).

+Third, the `run` method will need to call one of the four methods we've written, based on the user input.
+For example, if the input is `"exit"`, we would want to call the `exit_jukebox` method.

-We need to keep our program running as long as the user's input is *not* `"exit"`.
-Use a loop to continue asking the user for input until or unless their input is `"exit"`.
+Now here is the tricky part.
+We've provided a way for a user to exit the program because ideally, we actually want the program to run until the _user_ decides to exit.
+We need a way to keep our program running as long as the user's input is _not_ `"exit"`.
+For this, we can use a loop!

+A loop can be used to contain the process of capturing user input then deciding what to do with it.
+If this is contained within a loop, as long as the loop conditions are met, the user will be able to enter commands over and over.

 Use `if` or `case` statements to determine how your program will respond to a user's input.
-For example, if their input is `"list"`, call the `list` method, if their input is `"play"`, call the `play` method, if their input is `"help"`, call the `help` method and if their input is `"exit"`, call the `exit_jukebox` method *and* break out of your loop to stop the program.
+For example, if their input is `"list"`, call the `list` method, if their input is `"play"`, call the `play` method, if their input is `"help"`, call the `help` method and if their input is `"exit"`, call the `exit_jukebox` method _and_ break out of your loop to stop the program.

+Part of the difficulty in working with loops is that its easy to get stuck in an infinite loop.
+We recommend working out the code for _exiting_ the loop first.
+Some of the tests in this lab also rely on the ability to exit in order to finish testing, so it is possible for your tests to hang half way through.

+## Testing Your Code

+You already know that your Jukebox command line application relies on a user's input to run.
+In order to test our application programmatically –– in other words, test it without having to run and interact with the program ourselves –– we use something called [stubbing][stub] that allows us to fake the output of built in methods such as `gets`.

 ## Running Your Jukebox

-Packaged with this repository is a runner file `bin/jukebox`.

-This executable file, `bin/jukebox`, is a Ruby file, but the ".rb" extension has been left off.
-The ".rb" extension is not mandatory for Ruby files, it is just a nice thing to have for the purposes of identifying the type of the file.
-However, it is a convention to leave the file extension off of executable files, which comes from true binary files that contain pure machine code (1's and 0's) rather than human readable source code like Ruby.
+Packaged with this repository is a file `bin/jukebox`.
+This is a Ruby file, but the `.rb` has been left off to indicate that this file is meant as an executable.
+It isn't quite the same thing as a file of compiled machine code (it still requires the Ruby interpreter to run), but is treated similarly as the file a user would run when they want to run our program.

 Open up `bin/jukebox` and you will see the following: